-Above: The house today
+Above: The house in 2019.

-Above: The house during its initial restoration in 1986
+Above: The house during its initial restoration.

 History